-Maria stumbled forward as she caught her breath and then spun around to face the soldier.
+Maria stumbled forward as she caught her breath, then spun around to face the soldier.
 But he wasn’t there.
-There was only a wooden door that was creaking to a close.
+There was only a wooden door creaking to a close.
 She pressed it shut and then came to a realization.

 But they looked absolutely beautiful!
 The craftsmanship!

 Maria held up her hands to the light to better examine them and came to another startling realization.
 Her hands were larger than she remembered.
 These hands were not her own.
 And as she inspected further, she began to have the suspicion that her feet were not her own either.
-And definitely not her hair which was now falling into her eyes.
+And definitely not her hair which fell into her eyes.